Chicken Pot Pie with Puff Pastry Recipe

 Ingredients

-• Chicken – cut the breast into cubes before cooking as it helps to cook faster.
-Can also use rotisserie or leftover chicken if you wish
+• Chicken – Cut the breast into cubes before cooking as it helps to cook faster.
+You can also use rotisserie or leftover chicken if you wish.

-• All-Purpose Flour – this will help the stock and juices to thicken
+• All-Purpose Flour – It helps the stock and juices to thicken for a creamy sauce.

-Chicken pot pie ingredients - carrots, potatoes, chicken all in a thick chicken stock broth - in a black dutch oven // addapinch.com
+Chicken pot pie ingredients - carrots, potatoes, chicken all in a thick chicken stock broth - in a black dutch oven.

 Step-By-Step Instructions

 Prep the oven.
-Preheat the oven to 425º F.
+Preheat the oven to 425ยบ F.

 Cook the Chicken.
 Drizzle the olive oil into a heavy Dutch oven or pot set over medium heat.
 Add the chicken and cook until browned.
 Using a slotted spoon, remove from the Dutch oven to a plate.

 Top with Puff Pastry and Bake.
 Ladle the chicken pot pie filling into a 3-quart casserole dish or individual dishes set on a parchment or foil-lined baking sheet.
-Can leave pot pie filling in the Dutch oven if use one.
+You can leave pot pie filling in the Dutch oven if that’s what you used.
 Top with puff pastry.
 Trim the edges of the puff pastry to about 1/2-inch overhang of the rim of the baking dish.
 Using a sharp knife, cut a slit in the puff pastry as a vent to allow steam to escape during baking.
-Bake until golden brown and the pot pie is bubbling about 30 minutes.
+Bake until golden brown, and the pot pie is bubbling, about 30 minutes.
 Serve once the pot pie is done.

 Can You Make Individual Servings?

 Yes!
 You can use the Dutch oven, one 3-quart baking dish, or ladle into individual oven-safe baking dishes.
-These individual baking dishes are especially great for entertaining, as well as meal prep.
+These individual baking dishes are especially great for entertaining and meal prep.

-Puff Pastry is laid across top of black dutch oven.
-On marble countertop // addapinch.com
+Puff Pastry is laid across top of black dutch oven prior to baking.
+On marble countertop.

 To store leftovers.
 Cool the baked pie and store it in an airtight container in the refrigerator for up to 3 days.